-A series of trails will follow the historic road system of Old Town, allowing visitors to move through the site with an understanding of what was once there.
+A series of trails will follow the historic road system of the old town, allowing visitors to move through the site with an understanding of what was once there.
 Throughout the tour of the Old Town Historic Area, there will be a series of interpretive signs at key locations that will tell the story of Old Town and mark locations of prominent structures and buildings that once stood on-site.
-Located near the intersection of Alaska Avenue and the Richardson Highway will be a day-use recreation facility that includes parking, a vault toilet, 12-ft by 24-ft day-use picnic shelters, BBQs, and seating areas.
-Parking will accommodate five RV stalls and 15 vehicle stalls.
+Located near the intersection of Alaska Avenue and the Richardson Highway will be a day-use recreation facility that includes parking, a vault toilet, 12-ft by 24-ft dayuse picnic shelters, BBQs, and seating areas.
+Parking will accommodate 5 RV stalls and 15 vehicle stalls.
 The recreation area will serve as the gateway to the Old Town Historic Site and will include interpretive kiosks that will provide a walking map and wayfinding.
-All improvements to the historic Old Town area will be done in a sensitive manner and include coordination with the Pioneers of Alaska and others that maintain an interest in the Old Town site.
+All improvements to the historic old town area will be done in a sensitive manner and include coordination with the Pioneers and others that maintain an interest in the Old Town site.